 CARCHEX Extended Vehicle Warranties

 Many third-party warranty providers don’t cover Land Rovers or other luxury cars.
 Repairs can simply be too expensive.
 However, CARCHEX is one company that offers limited protection on Land Rovers.
-In our review of the best extended car warranty providers, we gave CARCHEX the Best for Used Cars award.
+In our review of the best extended car warranty providers, we gave CARCHEX the Best for Used Cars award and rated the company 4.4 out of 5.0 stars.

 CARCHEX offers several Extended Vehicle Protection Plans through five coverage tiers: